t3n0/notes/other/permalink.md

-# Link to main VS permalink to commit
+# Link to HEAD main VS permalink to commit

 Github offers several ways of linking the URL of a file:
 1. a link pointing to the HEAD of a branch (generally `main`)